-Our program is now using ERAS for Fellowship Positions starting July 2015.
-Please upload your C.V., 3 letters of reference including a letter from your current program director, a personal statement, and your USMLE Scores into the ERAS program.
-Applications will be reviewed starting December 1st and ERAS will close on May 31st.
-Interviews will be conducted starting in January 2015.
+Our program is now using ERAS for Fellowship Positions and participating in the NRMP Match.
+Please upload your C.V., 3 letters of recommendation including a letter from your current program director, a personal statement, and your USMLE Scores into the ERAS program.
+Applications will be reviewed starting December 1st and interviews will be conducted starting in January.
+ERAS will close on May 31st.

 The University of Washington is building a culturally diverse faculty and strongly encourages applications from female and minority candidates.
 The University of Washington is an affirmative action, equal opportunity employer.